-It’s also evident from this research that running faster than 75% of your 5K pace on your long run doesn’t provide a lot of additional physiological benefit.
-Therefore, pushing the pace beyond 75% of 5K pace only serves to make you more tired and hamper recovery.
+The research shows that running faster than 75% of your 5K pace on your long run doesn’t provide a lot of additional physiological benefit.
+Pushing the pace beyond 75% of 5K pace only serves to make you more tired and hamper recovery.

-In fact, the research indicates that it would be just as advantageous to run slower as it would be to run faster.
+In fact, the research indicates that it would be just as advantageous to run slower as it would be to run faster—to an extent.
 Regardless of your ability level, 50-55 percent of 5K race pace is pretty easy, but the research clearly demonstrates that it still provides near optimal physiological benefits.